planetmint/planetmint-driver-python/docs/advanced-usage.rst

 Threshold Conditions
 ~~~~~~~~~~~~~~~~~~~~

-Threshold conditions introduce multi-signatures, m-of-n signatures, or even more complex binary Merkle trees to BigchainDB.
+Threshold conditions introduce multi-signatures, m-of-n signatures, or even more complex binary Merkle trees to Planetmint.

 Setting up a generic threshold condition is a bit more elaborate than regular transaction signing but allows for flexible signing between multiple parties or groups.